eclipse-kuksa/kuksa.ide/README.md

 * Create a new workspace with Automotive Grade Linux (AGL) as selected stack
 * Go to "Profile" &rightarrow; "Preferences" &rightarrow; "Remote Targets" and add a new Remote Target with the device IP and the according User, e.g. "root".
 Then select the Target.
-* Go to Profile &rightarrow; Preferences &rightarrow; Yocto Settings and add a new SDK with a Name, e.g. "agl-rover", a Version, e.g. "1.0.0" and "https://owncloud.idial.institute/s/Mm7tPJJ337QJpbR/download" as Donwload Link.
+* Go to Profile &rightarrow; Preferences &rightarrow; Yocto Settings and add a new SDK with a Name, e.g. "agl-rover", a Version, e.g. "1.0.0" and a link to an appropriate AGL SDK, e.g. the AGL [Rover](https://github.com/app4mc-rover) SDK from "https://owncloud.idial.institute/s/kpntqpTz8cgx7X6/download", as Download Link.
 Then select the added Yocto SDK.
 * To avoid connection trouble, open the Terminal and ssh into the appropriate Device:
 `
 ssh <User>@<IP>